 Innovation strategy

-To innovate successfully, you need to put in place a coherent strategy that addresses the different facets of innovation, from information gathering to the creation of value propositions to develop new products or services adapted to the market.
+When a need for change is identified, the opportunity to innovate can prove beneficial.
+How can a coherent strategy be implemented that addresses the various facets of innovation, from information gathering to the creation of value propositions for developing new products/services tailored to the market?

 Presentation of the program